 Richard Nephew, selected to serve as deputy special envoy for Iran at the Department of State.
 Beginning in 2015, Nephew served as nonresident senior fellow in the Arms Control and Non-Proliferation Initiative.

-Victoria Nuland, nominated for under secretary of state for political affairs.
+Victoria Nuland, confirmed as under secretary of state for political affairs.
 Amb.
 Nuland was a nonresident senior fellow in the Center on the United States and Europe at Brookings in 2017-2018 and 2019-2021.

 Jung Pak, selected to serve as deputy assistant secretary of state for east Asian and Pacific affairs.
 Since 2017, Pak has been a senior fellow and the SK-Korea Foundation Chair in Korea Studies in the Center for East Asia Policy Studies.